 About This Trip

-Get up close and personal with some of the most diverse marine life on the planet while hopping around the Galápagos Islands, snorkeling, and serving the poor.
-This includes visiting major sites in Guayaquil, Ecuador as well as National Parks and Reserves of the Galápagos Islands.
+Serve the poor and spread the faith while getting up close and personal with some of the most diverse marine life on the planet.
+This includes visiting National Parks and Reserves of the Galápagos Islands while partnering with the local church on a service project.

-Each morning you will be helping five parish families with a housing construction project.
-The afternoons will be your chance to experience the ecology of this one-of-a-kind archipelago.
-Whether scuba diving, snorkeling, or simply exploring (or relaxing) on the island's beaches, the Galápagos Islands have something for every sort of adventurer.
+Each morning you will be helping parish families with a housing construction or similar project.
+The afternoons will be your chance to visit the people of Santa Cruz Island and experience the ecology of this one-of-a-kind archipelago.
+Whether snorkeling, exploring, or relaxing on the island's beaches, the Galápagos Islands have something for every sort of adventurer.

 Inclusions and Exclusions